unparalleled-js/docs-1/recipes/rerun-job.md

 If you are using a **New object** trigger, you would have to delete the existing trigger event, e.g. if you are using the **New Salesforce account** trigger, you would have to delete that Salesforce account and recreate a new Salesforce account for the recipe to pick up the Salesforce account (trigger event) with the new data.

-If you are using a **New/updated object** trigger, you wouldn't have to delete the record with the wrong data, but simply update the record and let the recipe pick up the update, e.g. if you are using the **New/updated Salesforce account** trigger, you can update the newly created/updated Salesforce account, and the recipe will pick up the change.
+If you are using a **New/updated object** trigger, you wouldn't have to delete the record with the old data, but simply update the record and let the recipe pick up the update, e.g. if you are using the **New/updated Salesforce account** trigger, you can update the newly created/updated Salesforce account, and the recipe will pick up the change.

 For both cases above, a new job will be picked up.
 Updating an event in your trigger app will not affect the cached data stored in the previous job, and a new job will be picked up.